afshinrahmati/system-design/README.md

 # Load Balancing
 Load balancing is the practice of distributing computational workloads between two or more computers.
 On the Internet, load balancing is often employed to divide network traffic among several servers. https://aws.amazon.com/what-is/load-balancing/
+## What are load balancing algorithms?
+A load balancing algorithm is the set of rules that a load balancer follows to determine the best server for each of the different client requests.
+Load balancing algorithms fall into two main categories.
 👈 Round Robin Algorithm: In this algorithm, traffic is distributed equally among all available servers.
 This is a simple and efficient way to distribute the load, but it may lead to load imbalance, especially if the servers have different processing power or workload.
 Example: suppose you have a store website that has three servers.
 With the Round Robin algorithm, the traffic is divided equally between these three servers, just like a waiter who takes turns serving food to different tables.